Quick Answer: AI Detector Scores Are Not Sole Evidence

 Frequently Asked Questions

-Is using AI considered plagiarism at universities?
+Is using AI considered plagiarism under university policy?

 It depends on the institution and course-level policy.
 Most major universities in 2026 classify undisclosed AI use as academic dishonesty rather than traditional plagiarism.
 The operative violation is deception — submitting AI-generated work as your own without disclosure — not the act of using AI itself.
 Disclosed, instructor-approved AI use is increasingly permitted.